 directory is only used for TFTP requests via that interface.

-Add the IP address of the TFTP client as a path component on the end
+Add the IP or hardware address of the TFTP client as a path component on the end

 Enable TFTP secure mode: without this, any file which is readable by

 the dnsmasq process under normal unix access-control rules is

 available via TFTP.
 When the --tftp-secure flag is given, only files

 owned by the user running the dnsmasq process are accessible.
 If

 dnsmasq is being run as root, different rules apply: --tftp-secure